decentraland/documentation/content/creator/sdk7/2d-ui/onscreen-ui.md

 ## UI Entities

 Each element in the UI must be defined as a separate `UiEntity`, wether it's an image, text, an invisible alignment box, etc. Just like in the scene's 3d space, each `UiEntity` has its own components to give it a position, color, etc.

-The React-like syntax allows you to specify each component as a property within the `UiEntity`, this makes the code a lot faster to write and more readable.
+The React-like syntax allows you to specify each component as a property within the `UiEntity`, this makes the code shorter and more readable.

 The components used in a `UiEntity` are different from those used in regular entities.
 You cannot apply a UI component to a regular entity, nor a regular component to a UI entity.